zenglenn42/react-tutorials/README.md

 Let's disrupt the youtube video tutorial scene a bit. :-)

-I'm grooving on React these days and want a cool place to collect my learning experience from various tutorials I complete.
-There's a ton of good instructional content online, but I want something that allows me to snapshot the journey at key points in the instruction.
+I'm grooving on React these days and want a cool place to collect my learning experience from tutorials I complete.
+There's a ton of good instructional content online, but I want to snapshot the code and bookmark the video timetag at key points in the instruction.
 I come up with this:

 ![alt](docs/img/ui-landing-2.0.png)

-It accommodates different learning styles as described on the landing page:
+It accommodates different learning styles: dabbler, motivated student, and seeker of specific knowledge.
+(It stills needs a search window, but that is in the plan.)

 ![alt](docs/img/ui-landing-2.0-all.png)

-It features a slide-out drawer that allows you to select a given tutorial to explore.
+Select from 25+ tutorials using a slide-out drawer.

 ![alt](docs/img/ui-slideout-2.0.png)

-Users may view one or more solved problems from a tutorial and watch the related video for that problem or drill down into the code itself on github:
+View solved problems or work through an instructional progression with video and code links nearby for reference:

 ![alt](docs/img/ui-mobile-demo.png)

-The demos are live and reflect specific curriculum goals:
+Demos are live and reflect specific curriculum goals:

 ![alt](docs/img/ui-mobile-examples.png)